bitsanity/kgserver/README.md

 This is due to a limitation of the JSON library.
 This limitation might be removed after the standard JRE includes JSR 353

-Note in the description we identify values as "b64:...".
-The b64 is our notation to indicate the content is Base64.
-We do not actually include the four literals {'b' '6' '4' ':'}
+Note in the description we identify values as "b64 ...".
+The b64 is our notation to indicate the content is Base64 and we do not include the 'b' '6' '4' ':' characters

 ## Basic Message Format: